ymkim92/fuelprice/README.md

 You can install the package locally in "editable" or "development" mode using `pip install -e`.
 Here's how:

-1. From the root directory of the project (where `setup.py` is located), run:
+1. From the root directory of the project (where `pyproject.toml` is located), run:
 ```bash
 pip install -e .
 ```